auth0/auth0-flutter/auth0_flutter/README.md

     auth0Web.onLoad().then((final credentials) => {
       if (credentials != null) {
           // Logged in!
-          // The user's credentials are stored in the built-in cache.
+          // auth0_flutter automatically stores the user's credentials in the
+          // built-in cache.
           //
           // Access token -> credentials.accessToken
           // User profile -> credentials.user